envsa/craft/README.md

 - Hostname: [craft3.nitro]
 - Web root: web
 - PHP version: 7.4
-- Add a db for the site: [craft3]
+- Add a db for the site: [Y] [craft3]
-- Update the .env file: [y]
+- Update the .env file: [Y]
+- Apply changes [Y]

-You will also need to update the .env file with the SITE_URL that you chose for the hostname.
+You will also need to update the `.env` file with the `SITE_URL` that you chose for the hostname.

     nitro db import starterbase.sql

 When prompted use the db that you specified in the previous step [craft3]

+and run Craft's `setup` console command to create your `.env` environments and optionally install:

+    ./craft setup

+some info about build

     nvm use
     npm install